ednailson/calculating-discount/README.md

 ### Technologies

-The database chose was the [ArangoDB](https://www.arangodb.com/) as a multi-model database it brings a few more features than the MongoDB.
+1. The database chose was the [**ArangoDB**](https://www.arangodb.com/) as a multi-model database it brings a few more features than the MongoDB.
+The ArangoDB also works with documents so the development is very similar to the MongoDB.

-The discount-calculator service was built in GoLang, and the product-list was built in NodeJS.

-It was chose the docker and docker-compose service to join all the microservices and the database.
+2. **Express** library to create the http server on the **product-list** service.

+## Design

+The design was based on the layers architecture.

+It was divided the domain (where it is the business rules), the database (where it connects to the database service), the server (where it brings the gRPC server), the controller (where it brings the domain and the database service together) and the application (where it serves everything together).

 # Contact